 - The wild red wolf population, on the other hand, is facing an urgent risk of extinction, with the population dropping at a precipitous rate since 2012.

-Myth: People don’t support red wolf recovery—particularly people who live in the Red Wolf Recovery Area in eastern North Carolina.
+Misconception: People don’t support red wolf recovery—particularly people who live in the Red Wolf Recovery Area in eastern North Carolina.

 Reality: In July 2016, conservation groups delivered a petition, signed by half a million people from across the U.S. and around the world, calling on the FWS to save the Red Wolf Recovery Program.
 In August 2016, a new poll revealed that a strong majority of people in North Carolina support red wolf recovery.